dmitry-salnikov/articles/_drafts/how-i-learned-to-stop-worrying-and-love-emacs.md

+---
+layout: post
+title: How I learned to stop worrying and love Emacs
+summary: In which I share my love for Emacs.
+---

 Until a few years ago I was a vi user.
 One of my then co-worker was a heavy Emacs user and I used to make fun of him.

 Like many developers, I was obsessed with my configuration files, trying to improve.